-Most protective equipment does not work effectively for hearing-impaired individuals and can cause more harm than good if they remove these devices in high-noise environments.
-At Sensear, we strive to create unique solutions to protect hearing while allowing workers to communicate and maintain situational awareness using our patented SENS® technology.
-A recent Sensear customer with a previous hearing impairment had this to say about our hearing-protection solution:
+Most protective equipment does not work effectively for hearing-impaired individuals and can cause more harm than good if remove these devices in high-noise environments.
+At Sensear, we strive to create unique solutions to protect hearing while allowing workers to communicate and maintain situational awareness using our patented SENS® Technology.
+A recent Sensear customer with previous hearing impairment had this to say about our hearing-protection solution:

-Watch the below video of our Smart Muffs helping a municipal city worker hear in 92dB utility vehicle while wearing his hearing aid with our headsets.
-If you'd like to learn more about how Sensear’s Smart Muffs can benefit your hearing-impaired team members, contact one of our representatives today.
+Watch the below video of our Smart Headsets helping a municipal city worker hear in a 92 dB(A) utility vehicle while wearing his hearing aid with our headsets.
+If you'd like to learn more about how Sensear’s Smart Headsets can benefit your hearing-impaired team members, contact one of our representatives today.
 You can also call us at 1-888-973-6732 (US) or 1-300-859-120 (AU) or email us at email@example.com.

 Follow Sensear and always be in the know.Follow @HearSensear